Officialstjp/STKeytab/docs/cmdlets/New-Keytab.md

 ### -Type
 Principal type.
-Auto infers from name; User, Computer, or Krbtgt can be forced.
+Auto infers from name; User or Computer can be forced. krbtgt is detected automatically.

 ```yaml
 Type: System.String